Everything You Need To Know About Coliform Bacteria In Your Water

 TDEC strongly recommends an annual bacteria test to regularly evaluate the health of your well and gain assurances that your well water is safe to drink.

 Aqua Clear Water Systems is certified by TDEC and the State of Tennessee for water treatment and remediation on wells in Tennessee.
-Our license/registration number is 849, issued by the State of Tennessee and is curren
+This includes the intallation and maintenence of a water filter for coliform bacteria.
+Our license/registration number is 849, issued by the State of Tennessee and is current.